adapeiranthiti/Data-Mining-Techniques-for-Ship-Performance-Optimization/README.md

 ## Author

 I'm Adamantia Apeiranthiti, a final year undergraduate student at National and Kapodistrian University of Athens.
-This project is a part of my thesis with objective in Path Optimization Based on Weather Conditions.
+This project is a part of my thesis with objective in Data Mining Techniques for Ship Performance Optimization.
 For this project I used [Google Colaboratory](https://colab.research.google.com).
 The dataset for this thesis, was used in collaboration with [Danaos Shipping Co.
 Ltd.](https://www.danaos.com/home/default.aspx).
 Below, you can learn more about the project.

 ## Contents